nharrand/micrunit/README.md

 	{
 		"name": "Name of the test",
 		"sequence": [
+			{
-			{"input": "Char to feed to the serial port", "output": ["expected output 1", "expected output 2"]}
+				"input": "Char to feed to the serial port", "output": ["expected output 1", "expected output 2"] }
 		]
 	}
 ]